lbeverly/docs/enrolling-a-client.md

 ## Enrolling Your Device

-Once the ScaleFT Client Tools are installed you need to enroll your device.
+Once the ScaleFT Client is installed, the User should enroll the device.
 To do so, run `sft enroll` in your terminal.
-This should open a web browser, or offer you a link to the ScaleFT web interface where you can complete the client enrollment process.
+Based on the team's authentication configurations, this should open a web browser, or open the ScaleFT Dashboard so the User can complete the client enrollment process.